gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 > 💡 What just happened?
 >
-> - `new` is a gatsby command to create a new Gatsby project.
+> - `new` is a Gatsby command to create a new Gatsby project.
 > - Here, `hello-world` is an arbitrary title — you could pick anything.
 The CLI tool will place the code for your new site in a new folder called “hello-world”.
 > - Lastly, the GitHub URL specified points to a code repository that holds the starter code you want to use.

 > 💡 Depending on your download speed, the amount of time this takes will vary.
-For brevity's sake, the gif below was paused during part of the install
+For brevity's sake, the GIF below was paused during part of the install

 3. Change into the working directory: